kaser-taylor/sf2-AI/Block-1-notes/deepReinforcementCrashCourse.md

 - Video #5
+    - this video is about implementing a target network
+    - Okay so I was super confused on target networks and this is the jist.
+If you have your primary network recursively correct itself based on reward its similar to the event replay problem and it might choose short term reward and suboptimal strategies.

+     so you basically have an older sub optimal network that the network compares what the actual reward was to the older predicted award
+        - this sentence is wrong and it is actually based on something called the Bellman Equation
+        - based on this equation
+            - target_Q = reward + γ * max(Q_target(next_state))
+        - so reward is the reward that the agent just got for taking an action in the current state
+        - gamma is the discount factor which is how much it cares about future rewards
+        - and then max q_target next state
+            - the target network predicting the q-values for the next state and gives you a future value estimat
+            - this is the one that confuses me the most
+                - so this value is what the target network says the maximum reward for playing the rest of the game perfectly is

+        - so the reason we use target Q after all this math
+            - it is the value the q netowrk should have predicted so you try to train the q network to match this

+            - remember this is about incrementally getting better over time not a oneshot best ever training session
+        - heres a history of the bellman equation from gpt for more context
+            - Instead of trying to solve the full decision path in one go (which explodes in complexity), he said:

+            “What if I solve it backwards by defining the value of a state in terms of the value of the next state?”

+            This idea is now known as Bellman’s Principle of Optimality:

+            "An optimal policy has the property that, whatever the initial state and decision, the remaining decisions must constitute an optimal policy with regard to the state resulting from the first decision."

+            Basically: if you’re halfway through your plan, the rest of it should still be optimal from that point forward.

+            🧮 And Thus… The Bellman Equation Was Born The original Bellman equation was written like this:

+            text
+            Copy code
+            V(s) = max_a [ R(s, a) + γ * V(s') ]
+            Where:

+            V(s) = value of being in state s

+            R(s, a) = reward for taking action a in state s

+            s' = the next state

+            γ = discount factor (how much we care about future rewards)

+            It recursively defines the value of a state based on the best thing you can do next.

+            This idea became the core of dynamic programming and later, reinforcement learning.

+     and then you store the loss and train based on that.

+     - what is an episode?
+        - in rl an episode is one complete run through the environment from the starting state to an end state like the game over a win a loss or a timeout

+        - reminder an experience is a choice that the network makes along with the current state

+    - q learning algo Q(s, a) ← Q(s, a) + α * [r + γ * max_a' Q(s', a') - Q(s, a)]

+        - Q(s, a)
+            - update the q value for this state, action pair
+        - alpha (the learning rate)
+            - if alpha = 1 overwrite it completely if alpha = 0 don't learn at all. it controls how fast you learn
+        - r + gamma
+            - reward for the current action + gamma the how much we care factor
+        - last bit is best furture option and best possible reward bellman
+    - the whole term is temporal difference error
+        - basically if its big update a lot
+        - if its small its close
+        - I haven't read much about alpha im gonna take some more notes
+        - so alpha is how seriously we take our error

+- Video #6
     - okay so this is a 4 min video and targets what seem like really important concepts to know so im gonn have a lot of gpt research notes for this video

     - so loss is = to mean square error (curent q, and target q)